How to Make Vegetable Stock From Scratch

 - When making stock, there is no need to spend any great length of time immaculately preparing the vegetables.
 Quick and rustic is pretty much the name of the game.
 The carrots should be washed (but not peeled) then roughly chopped.

-- Similarly, wash and trim the celery stick before chopping in to four or five pieces.
+- Similarly, wash and trim the celery stick before chopping it into 4 or 5 pieces.

 - Peel the onion and quarter it.